DLu/docs/contributingcodeguide.md

 5. Verify the accuracy of the transformed results data.
 6. Bake out structured, easy-to-use CSV and JSON files that form our public API.

-We use Python (2.7 for now) to accomplish most of these tasks.
+We use Python 3 to accomplish most of these tasks.

 Here's a high-level snapshot of how a state directory's code is organized, using Maryland as an example: